Menu

 The 26th World Scout Jamboree will take place in Gdansk, Poland in July/August 2027.

-Hereford & Worcester will have one unit (36 Young people ages 14-18yrs plus four leaders) attending the 2027 WSJ in Poland along with the Units from all other UK Counties/Areas.
+Scouts Hereford & Worcester will have one unit (36 Young People aged 14-17, plus four leaders) attending the 2027 WSJ in Poland along with the Units from all other UK Counties/Areas.

-This means we only have 36 available spaces and we need to ensure fairly and appropriately who gets to go.
-We also know that if you aren’t selected, this shouldn’t stop any Explorer (or Explorer to be) from missing out.
-So, we will offer another trip at the same time involving 3 weeks of touring via interrailing across Europe and hopefully visiting the jamboree as a Day visitor.
-Participants can also choose just to come on the inter-rail trip as well in 2027 and not apply for a place in the jamboree youth unit.
+This means we only have 36 available spaces and we need to ensure fairly and appropriately who gets to go .
+We also know that if you aren’t selected this shouldn’t stop any Explorer (or Explorer-to-be) from missing out.
+So we will be offering another trip at the same time as the WSJ – 3 weeks of touring via interrailing across Europe and hopefully visiting the jamboree as a day visitor – The County Tour of Europe 2027.
+You could also choose just to come on the interrail trip and not apply for a place in the jamboree youth unit.

 Who is eligible for the World Scout Jamboree?

-Selection Process for both WSJ 2027 Unit and The County European Tour 2027
+Selection Process for both WSJ 2027 Unit and The County Tour of Europe 2027

-1. Application forms will go live on June 1st and close on July 31st, 2025.
+1. Application forms will go live on June 1st and close on 14th September 2025 (Note the extensions due to Summer holidays).
 Each application will require a payment of £10 to attend the Selection Camp (this is for both the WSJ selection and the interrail trip).
-The County is heavily subsidising this event, and participants will need to pay a food contribution.
+The County is heavily subsidising this event and participants need to pay a food contribution.
 Those on free school meals or who are young carers do not have to pay.
-If there is another financial hardship case, you can also make this known on the application for review for the £10 fee.
+If there is another financial hardship case please make this known on your application form and the £10 fee will be reviewed.

-2. There will be roadshow tours on these dates to explain the options for the WSJ and for the European Tour:
+2. Roadshows to explain the options for the WSJ and the Tour of Europe:

-3. All applicants will receive joining instructions for the 2027 Jamboree & Tour Event held at Kinver
+3. Applicants will receive joining instructions for the Selection Event, which will be held at Kinver Scout Camp, DY7 6HR

 6. 5th October 2025: European Tour places offered